-- Genae - 78.
-Mauritania has a National Gender Strategy that was approved in July 2006 and aims at building women's social and economic capacities in order to achieve a more equitable development.
-Recently, there has been an important achievement by the coordination of the development community in implementing this strategy.
-This consisted of a significant political campaign to promote women, which led to the election of over 20 percent of women in seats in the local administrations and parliament.
-61 - 79.
-In the regional GEF ID 1258, there was no gender analysis completed, nor did it include a gender mainstreaming strategy or plan at CEO endorsement.
-However, a gender-responsive results framework was developed after the start of implementation-activity 3.2 of outcome 3: develop procedures for improved management/use of resources, especially fish breeding sites, oysters, and shellfish.
+78. Mauritania has a National Gender Strategy that was approved in July 2006 and aims at building women's social and economic capacities in order to achieve a more equitable development.
+Recently, there has been an important achievement by the coordination of women in seats in the local administrations and parliament.
+61 the development community in implementing this strategy.
+This consisted of a significant political campaign to promote women, which led to the election of over 20 percent of of outcome 3: develop procedures for improved management/use of resources, especially fish breeding sites, oysters, and shellfish.
 This will involve a program of participative rural community meetings, especially with fishing cooperatives and women's groups, who are involved in oyster collection.
 62 Stakeholders included women's groups.
 63 Training and awareness program was conducted in four subregions with a focus on women's groups.
 The main thrust of the PNBA project was the training of 18 ecoguides, including five women selected from the full complement of Imraguen (fishing) villages within the park.
 64